Chronic Kidney Disease (CKD)

 - CKD stage 5 is e GFR less than 15 ml/min, established kidney failure, when dialysis or a kidney transplant may be needed.

 Leakage of protein into the urine increases the risk of any kidney disease.
 Everyone with CKD should therefore have a urine test to measure the amount of protein in the urine, and if this level is high, they will receive more careful treatment and possibly more extensive investigations.
+This is also divided into categories depending on whether it is mildy increased, moderately increased or severely increased.
 More Details

 There are some things that everyone with CKD should try to do.
 These are:-